k2view-academy/K2View-Academy/articles/23_fabric_transactions/01_fabric_transactions_overview.md

 [Broadway](/articles/19_Broadway/01_broadway_overview.md) flows can be split into two categories: [an LU table population based on a Broadway flow](/articles/07_table_population/14_table_population_based_Broadway.md) and [a regular Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) executed not as part of a population.
 The transaction is managed differently in each of these categories:

 * Broadway population flows are executed during the Sync process and therefore the management of a transaction in a flow is done as part of the overall Sync process transaction.
 There is no separate transaction for a Broadway flow in this case.
-* When a regular Broadway flow is executed not as part of a population, Broadway must manage this transaction.
+* When a Broadway flow is executed not as part of a population, Broadway must manage this transaction.

 Note that when a Broadway flow is invoked by a Web Service or a User Job, the transaction can also be managed by the calling process, as explained [above](/articles/23_fabric_transactions/01_fabric_transactions_overview.md#sync-process) in reference to the Sync process.